huggingface/blog/README.md

 2️⃣ Create a md (markdown) file, **use a short file name**.
 For instance, if your title is "Introduction to Deep Reinforcement Learning", the md file name could be `intro-rl.md`.
 This is important because the **file name will be the blogpost's URL**.

 3️⃣ Create a new folder in `assets`.
 Use the same name as the name of the md file.
 Optionally you may add a numerical prefix to that folder, using the number that hasn't been used yet.
 But this is no longer required. i.e. the asset folder in this example will be `123_intro-rl` or `intro-rl`.
-This folder will contain **all your thumbnail only**.
+This folder will contain **your thumbnail only**.
 The folder number is mostly for (rough) ordering purposes, so it's no big deal if two concurrent articles use the same number.

 For the rest of your files, create a mirrored folder in the HuggingFace Documentation Images [repo](https://huggingface.co/datasets/huggingface/documentation-images/tree/main/blog).
 This is to reduce bloat in the GitHub base repo when cloning and pulling.